FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 The Pied Piper and Hooli applications would, in a real world scenario, have different functionality.
 For instance, the Pied Piper application might deliver compression software and the Hooli application might sell the Hooliphone.

 For this tutorial, though, the applications are going to be almost identical.
-After all, the point is to show how to set up single sign-on, not change the world.
+After all, the point of this post is to show how to set up single sign-on, not change the world.
 To create the Hooli application, do the following:

-* Use a different terminal window so that you can have both Node applications running at once.
+* Use a different terminal window so that you can have both node applications running at once.
-* Copy all the same files under a directory called `hooli`.
+* Copy all the files in the `pied piper` directory to a peer directory called `hooli`.
 * Modify `index.js` to use the correct values.
-Change the title to 'Hooli', the hostname to `hooli.local`, the port to `3001` and the Client Id and Client Secret to the values for the Hooli application you captured when first configuring FusionAuth.
+Change the title to 'Hooli', the hostname to `hooli.local`, the port to `3001` and the client id and client secret to the values for the Hooli application you captured when configuring FusionAuth.
-* The `layout.pug` file has to be modified so that the menu provides a link to the Pied Piper application, rather than the Hooli application.
+* The `layout.pug` file has to be modified so the menu provides a link to the Pied Piper application, rather than to the Hooli application.
 Don't forget the port!
 ```pug
 doctype html
 html